ErmiasCode/trello-ai-clone/README.md

-# My NextJS - Trello Project
+# My NextJS - Trello Clone Project

-Welcome to my NextJS Trello project!
+Welcome to my NextJS Trello Clone project!
 In this repository, you will find everything you need to download and run this project locally.

 ### Tech Stack and Highlights